sabirelamrani/mapme/trunk/MapMe/README.txt

 res/layout/mapview.xml
 and replace YOUR_API_KEY_HERE with your generated key.

-The key must be generated using the same fingerprint in your Eclipse Android debug store (more info here: http://mobiforge.com/developing/story/using-google-maps-android)
+The key must be generated using the same fingerprint found in your Eclipse Android debug store (more info here: http://mobiforge.com/developing/story/using-google-maps-android)

 This demo is based on BrowseMap by Davanum Srinivas: